Air Canada Rouge: Seating

 The Air Canada Rouge Airbus A319 has 16 more seats than a regular Air Canada Airbus A319 with 136 seats, the first four rows being for Rouge Plus and Premium Rouge passengers.
 The former Air Canada Rouge Boeing 767-300ER carried 71 more passengers than most regular Air Canada Boeing 767-300ER aircraft, with 282 seats.
 Of these 223 were economy, 35 Rouge Plus and 24 Premium Rouge.
 The 29-inch seat pitch on their A320 series aircraft is one of the smallest in North America, resulting in less leg room than on most other comparable aircraft.

-Entertainment

-Air Canada Rouge is equipped with a wireless streaming entertainment system, that passengers can use directly on their personal devices, such as Apple iOS and Android devices, as well as laptops.

-All Air Canada Rouge aircraft are equipped with Wi-Fi provided by Intelsat (formerly Gogo Wi-Fi).
-In November 2022, Air Canada announced that Wi-Fi would be offered complimentary to customers flying in the Premium Rouge cabin.

 On-board services

 The baggage policy is the same as Air Canada's.
 On flights longer than two hours in duration, a full meal service is provided in Premium Rouge and a buy-on-board food offering in line with mainline service exists in Economy.